-The Bursar is responsible for the overall implementation of the risk assessment policy, however day to day monitoring and oversight is delegated to the Estate Manager.
-CLT, Heads of Department, Trips/Extracurricular leads are the key process owners responsible for their subject area risk assessments and sign off.
+The Bursar is responsible for the overall implementation of the risk assessment policy, however day to day monitoring and oversight is delegated to the Head of Estates.
+CLT, Heads of Department, trips/extracurricular leads are the key process owners responsible for their subject area risk assessments and sign off.

 All staff are responsible for taking reasonable care of their own safety, together with that of pupils and visitors.
 They are responsible for cooperating with the Headmaster, the Bursar and other members of the CLT in order to enable the Governors to comply with their health and safety duties.
-Finally, all members of staff are responsible for reporting any risks or defects to the Estates Manager and/or Bursar.
+Finally, all members of staff are responsible for reporting any risks to the Head of Estates or Bursar, and any defects to the Maintenance team

-Competent advisors are appointed to provide training and expertise to key staff in risk assessments, and the Estates Manager is also available to assist on a day to day level.
+Competent advisors are appointed to provide training and expertise to key staff in risk assessments, and the Head of Estates is also available to assist on a day-to-day level.
 Specialist training is given to those whose work requires it.
-Departments are responsible for their own risk assessments and copies are held in the Departmental shared drive.
+Departments are responsible for their own risk assessments, held in the Departmental folder in Teams.

-The Bursar/Estates Manager also conduct spot checking on a rolling quality assurance programme to ensure wider organisational compliance.
+The Bursar and Head of Estates also conduct spot checking on a rolling quality assurance programme to ensure wider organisational compliance.

 This policy should be reviewed annually by the Health & Safety Committee before being referred to the CLT, Head and Governors.

-Section 8 Accident Reporting
+Section 8 Accident reporting

 The School Nurse is responsible for reporting and recording any notifiable accident that occurs on school premises to a pupil, member of staff, parent, visitor or contractor in accordance with the Reporting of Injuries Diseases and Dangerous Occurrence Regulations (RIDDOR).
 All notifiable accidents and near misses are reviewed by the Bursar with a view to assessing if any measures are needed to prevent recurrence.
+All investigations and trends between terms and between years are put into a report for H&S meetings by the School Nurse and reviewed by the H&S committee.